-- Pull the head restraint up as required. - To lower, press and hold the button (located at the center, between the backrest and the head restraint) while pressing the head restrain down carefully.
+- Pull the head restraint up as required. - To lower, press the button at the base of the head restraint's left support while pressing the head restrain down carefully.

 The center rear seat head restraint should only be in its lowest position when this seat is NOT occupied.
 When the center position is occupied, the head restraint should be correctly adjusted to the passenger's height.
 The upper edge of the head restraint should be at least on a level with the upper-most point of the seat occupant's ear.

-Manually folding down the rear seat's outboard head restraints
+Automatically folding down the rear seat's outboard head restraints